-This core paper includes 6 questions.
-The best four answers will count towards the total mark for the paper.
+This section includes three questions.
+The best two answers will count towards the total mark for the paper.

-Papers A3-A11: Long Options
+Papers A3, A4, A5, A8: Long Options

-Each of the nine Long Options Papers contain three questions, with the best two answers counting towards a candidate's total mark for the paper.
+The long option paper[s] consist of three questions and the best two answers will count towards a candidate's total mark for the paper.